 What follows is the tentative list of assigned readings, found in the main text of Merritt and Simmons' EVIDENCE LAW (denoted by chapter number) and in the Federal Rules of Evidence ("FRE").
-You should also check CANVAS each day to see if there are any supplemental materials for you to read and/or prepare for class.
 You can find the Federal Rules of Evidence as an Appendix at the end of the textbook.
+You must also complete the designated CANVAS readings/problems that correlate to each class.

-You should bring your textbook, including the Federal Rules of Evidence, to class every day.
-You should also bring any supplemental readings from CANVAS with you to class, too.
-Here, again, I recommend printing them out rather than trying to access them in class from your computer.
+You should bring your textbook, including the FRE, to class every day.
+You should bring any supplemental materials from CANVAS with you to class, too.
+Here, again, I recommend printing out documents rather than trying to access them in class from your computer.

 You will note the readings are laid out in an anticipated day-by-day calendar.
-At the end of each class I will confirm the chapters/materials to be covered during the next class, usually based upon the day-by-day calendar of readings.
-If for some reason I do not tell you, please follow the day-by-day calendar of readings.
+If I do not otherwise instruct you, please follow the day-by-day calendar of readings.
 We may not cover the entire reading list below and I reserve the right to modify the reading list as needed.

 Rest assured that you will be tested only on the subject areas covered.
 But you are responsible for everything you are assigned to read, whether we talk about it in class or not.
 Keep in mind that, pursuant to American Bar Association Standards, for every hour of class time you are expected to spend at least (2) hours outside of class reading and preparing.